greymass/vaulta-dev/documents/stage-1.md

 The VDT will receive 50% of the distribution through the [dev.vaulta](#devvaulta) account from the [dist.vaulta](#distvaulta) account.

 The remaining 50% will go to the [fund.vaulta](#fundvaulta) account.
 This account is [owned by the network](#understanding-network-ownership).
 The network will decide later how to use these funds.
-Future uses could include more development funding, community programs, or infrastructure projects.

 This amount should be enough to fund the core development team and its operations.